- Dietetic Internship

 Code of Ethics: Interns are expected to comply with the Code of Ethics and Standards of Practice of The Academy of Nutrition and Dietetics.
 Evaluation of professional development occurs throughout the program.

 Performance Evaluation: All supervised practice rotations, projects, and presentations are evaluated using standard evaluation criteria.
 All evaluations use numerical system to determine that the intern has attained entry-level competence in that area.
 A minimum score of 80 must be achieved on all evaluations for successful completion of that competency and to meet requirements for graduation in the following.

 Graduate Course Requirement: All interns must register for 30 graduate credits and maintain a minimum grade point average of a B- in each DIET 594 Dietetic Internship course with a cumulative GPA of at least a 3.0 to remain in the Graduate program..

-Verification Statement: Upon successful completion of the dietetic internship, the graduate intern will receive a verification statement which enables them to establish eligibility to take the Registration Examination for Dietitians.
+Verification Statement: Upon successful completion of the dietetic internship, and all other required graduate components, the graduate intern will receive a verification statement which enables them to establish eligibility to take the Registration Examination for Dietitians.